Work With Us

 We hope you’ll join us in advancing our mission of working with others to conserve, protect and enhance fish, wildlife, plants and their habitats for the continuing benefit of the American people.

 The U.S. Fish and Wildlife Service is committed to recruiting and hiring a highly qualified, diverse and inclusive workforce to support our mission.
 Below and on associated pages you'll find information and links about U.S. Fish and Wildlife Service programs and opportunities for potential candidates.
+You'll also find information about our employees, our onboarding process and a diverse array of careers across the agency.

 Explore Career Paths and Job Series